MIT-TESSE/goseek-challenge/README.md

 Use `test-locally.py` for local testing.

-Assume you've named your docker image `submission` as above, then evaluate your agent with ground truth data as follows
+Assume you've named your docker image `submission` as above, then evaluate your agent with ground truth data as follows.
 ```sh
 python test_locally.py -s simulator/goseek-v0.1.0.x86_64 -i submission -g
 ```